steemit/smt-whitepaper/smt-manual/manual.md

 struct smt_refund_operation
 {
    account_name_type       contributor;
    asset                   amount;
    extensions_type         extensions;
 };
 ```

 Note, users are not *required* to use `smt_refund_operation`; each individual contributor must opt-in to receiving a refund.
 If the ICO creator publicizes a legitimate reason they failed to publish before `announced_launch_time`, it is possible that all/most contributors will voluntarily choose not to use `smt_refund_operation`.
 In this case, the launch will occur as soon as the ICO creator publishes the hidden values.

 The launch logic considers a contribution followed by a refund to be equivalent to not having contributed at all.
 Therefore, when a delayed launch occurs, each contributor will be in *exactly one* of the following two states:

-- The contributor has executed `smt_refund_operation`, received their STEEM back, and will not participate in the ICO
+- The contributor has executed `smt_refund_operation`, received their STEEM back, and will not participate in the ICO.
-- The contributor has not been issued a refund, and will participate in the ICO
+- The contributor has not been issued a refund, and will participate in the ICO.

 It is possible for a delayed launch to have exceeded its `min_steem_units` value at the announced launch time, but subsequently falls below its `min_steem_units` value as a result of refunds.
 In such a case, the ICO will not occur; it will be treated as if it had never reached its `min_steem_units`.

 ### Full JSON examples